-Graph displays curves representing Torque (green trace).
-The blue left arrow at the origin of the graph will change the X-axis of the rundown curve from Time (In - Cycle) to Time (Overall) and Angle.
+Graph displays curves representing Torque (black trace) and Angle (blue trace).
+The blue left arrow at the origin of the graph will change the X-axis of the rundown curve from Time (In-Cycle) to Time (Overall) and Angle.

 Below the graph is a historical table that will give information and status of the most recent rundowns, including current PSet, accepted/failed rundown status, torque and angle.